 I know this sounds like a silly question, and you’ve probably never been asked it before, but “Are You Bathing Your Houseplants?”
 You should be.
-Just as you need to clean yourself, you need to clean your houseplants.
+Just as you need to clean yourself, you must clean your houseplants.

-In our home, the only air movement our houseplants receive is the occasional breeze from our windows being open, the airflow coming from a return air vent, or moving air from running our bedroom fans or air purifiers.
+In our home, the only air movement our houseplants receive is the occasional open breeze from our windows, the airflow coming from a return air vent, or moving air from running our bedroom fans or air purifiers.

 It is important to clean your houseplants because it allows your plants to absorb as much sunlight as possible.